Glen Foerd on the Delaware

 June 2019 – May 2020

-I’m at the midpoint of the year-long residency at Glen Foerd.
+I’m in the middle of the year-long residency at Glen Foerd.
 It’s been an incredible experience: sometimes overwhelming, often inspirational, but always much more than imagined when I applied in April 2019.

 At some point the house began functioning like an archive, as a place which I could dip into, explore, ask questions, retrieve images and data, and then go away to make sense out of it.
 The range of my exploration included the objects, the architecture, the original plan of the house as well as its current state of wear and renovation, and the documents associated with the house’s administration since 1970.